 Setting up data mapping for your Solutions

-- Set up a workflow with the relevant services and operations
+Create a source workflow with the relevant services and operations

 When setting up data mapping in the Solution Editor, you have a number of methods to choose from (please see the left-hand menu for examples of implementing each method):